 The management of indolent lymphoma subtypes at initial diagnosis ranges from observation with careful monitoring (the watch-and-wait approach) to aggressive therapy.
 Appropriate management is highly individualized and depends on the patient's

 - Prognostic factors

 - Stage of disease

 - Age and other medical conditions

 Treatment Options.
-Standard treatment for indolent NHL subtypes includes the following options:
+Standard treatment for indolent B-cell non-Hodgkin lymphoma (NHL) subtypes includes the following options:

 For early-stage disease